emotion-js/emotion/docs/composition.md

   flex-direction: column;
 `

-// You can also it in in styled and the css prop too const FlexCenterComponent = styled.div`
+// You can also use it in styled and the css prop too const FlexCenterComponent = styled.div`
   ${flexCenter};
 `